lijiaru0305/athena-for-warped-disks/examples/2d/README.md

   Jupyter notebook for post-processing and visualizing simulation outputs.
 Useful for checking the density profile, gap structure, velocity field, and other diagnostics.

 - `disk_2d_viscous_gap.cpp`
   Athena++ problem generator source file.
 This is the main physics setup, including the disk initial condition, density gap, viscosity prescription, and user-defined boundary conditions.
+This file is duplicated from `~/src/pgen/disk_2d_viscous_gap.cpp`.

 - `Makefile`
   Makefile that can be used to compile this version of Athena++ executable.